vchat-meme-blip/polymarket-cafe/FEATURES.md

 -   **Ledger & Report Tab:**
     -   **AI Daily Report:** Read a concise, AI-generated summary of your agent's autonomous activities from the last 24 hours, pulled from persisted activity logs.
-    -   **Transaction History:** View a detailed, live-updating log of all intel your agent has bought or sold in the Intel Exchange, powered by the `tradeHistory` database collection.
+    -   **Transaction History:** View a detailed, live-updating log of all assets your agent has bought or sold in the Intel Exchange, powered by the `tradeHistory` database collection.

 ---